 - I believe that we can co-create a new paradigm by living authentically, that we cannot live authentically until we see who our authentic true self is, and that we cannot see our authentic true self until we are willing to go to the depths of our being, get real about what matters to us and take responsibility for living in alignment with what matters.

 - I believe each human being holds a piece of the great mystery of life, and that in understanding this, we learn to appreciate and honor each others’ differences, as well as realize the importance of shining our own unique light into the world so that the mystery can unfold.

 - I believe that every domain of our lives, be it parenting and family, relationships, health and well-being, nourishment and nutrition, career, environment, etc., is an opportunity for us to discover and express our authentic selves and learn to align with our truth.

 - I believe that each of us has the power to go to the depths of our being, connect with our ideals, and shine forth the unique light that we are.

-- I believe that with Sophia Rising, I can help individuals to have the lifestyle they long to have, and take action to get them there.
+- I believe that with my coaching and programs, I can help individuals to have the lifestyle they long to have, and take action to get them there.